 These exemplary teachers were then asked to report two strengths they possessed themselves.
 The most frequently mentioned strengths included being hard-working and dedicated, possessing excellent communication skills, being enthusiastic and energetic, and being caring and kind.
 Exemplary teachers regard the ethic of care and respect as a vital foundation for students' best learning and a prerequisite for effective teaching.
-They reach out to know their students by using multiple sources of knowledge (e.g., solicited critique, dialogues and questions, knowing students informally, knowing from colleagues, and knowing students' cultures).
-Several studies sought the input of students themselves in identifying characteristics of highly effective teachers.
-These studies revealed that students described effective teachers as caring, dedicated, motivating, encouraging, nurturing, supportive, and respectful.
+They reach out to know their students by using multiple sources of knowledge (e.g., solicited critique, dialogues and questions, knowing students informally, knowing from colleagues, and knowing students' cultures).650 Several studies sought the input of students themselves in identifying characteristics of highly effective teachers.651 These studies revealed that students described effective teachers as caring, dedicated, motivating, encouraging, nurturing, supportive, and respectful.

-Caring, 652 self-efficacy, 653 and enthusiasm 654 are just a few examples of teacher characteristics that have been demonstrated to influence both cognitive and affective learning.
-Classroom observations often reveal that effective teachers demonstrate more respect and caring for students than do less effective teachers.
-655 Effective teachers use care and respect to build relationships with their students that are conducive to learning.
-Teachers' expressions of care not only enhance students' social skills and self-worth but also encourage their academic development.
-656 When students perceive that their teachers care about them, they exert higher level of motivation, social responsibility, and affective learning, 657 and they respond by "optimizing their commitment to learning and putting forth greater efforts to reach their potential."
-658

-Enthusiasm and motivation: Enthusiasm and motivation are two essential attitudes that impact teacher effectiveness and, ultimately, student achievement.
-Enthusiasm "reflects the degree of enjoyment, excitement, and pleasure that teachers typically experience in their professional activities."
-Teachers who are more enthusiastic about teaching exhibit higher quality instructional behavior, such as monitoring student-learning, providing students with more cognitive autonomy support, offering more social support to students, and using higher levels of cognitive challenge.
-Teacher motivation also is expressed in a range of teacher behaviors that are perceived to be conducive to student-learning, such as enthusiasm in content-area taught, interest about students' personal and developmental needs, participation in content-related activities outside of class time, and displaying value and emotion for students.
-660
+Caring,652 self-efficacy,653 and enthusiasm654 are just a few examples of teacher characteristics that have been demonstrated to influence both cognitive and affective learning.
+Classroom observations often reveal that effective teachers demonstrate more respect and caring for students than do less effective teachers.655 Effective teachers use care and respect to build relationships with their students that are conducive to learning.
+Teachers' expressions of care not only enhance students' social skills and self-worth but also encourage their academic development.656 When students perceive that their teachers care about them, they exert higher level of motivation, social responsibility, and affective learning,657 and they respond by "optimizing their commitment to learning and putting forth greater efforts to reach their potential."658 activities."659 Teachers who are more enthusiastic about teaching exhibit higher quality instructional behavior, such as monitoring student-learning, providing students with more cognitive autonomy support, offering more social support to students, and using higher levels of cognitive challenge.
+Teacher motivation also is expressed in a range of teacher behaviors that are perceived to be conducive to student-learning, such as enthusiasm in content-area taught, interest about students' personal and developmental needs, participation in content-related activities outside of class time, and displaying value and emotion for students.660